morgandival/morgandival/README.md

 ## What have I been working on lately?

 * [Your Cans](https://yourcans.com.au) - A NextJS static site built for an exciting Sydney based bespoke beverage packaging startup.
-* [SGFRA](https://saintsref.org.au) - I volunteer content updates and website maintainence for the St. George Football Referees Association's website.
+* [SGFRA](https://saintsref.org.au) - I volunteer content updates and website maintenance for the St. George Football Referees Association's website.

 ## Who have I worked for previously?